 As part of the CARES Act legislation, the Centers for Medicare & Medicaid Services (CMS) expanded the existing Accelerated and Advance Payments Program to a broad group of Medicare Part A providers as a means to provide additional cash flow at the onset of the COVID-19 pandemic in March 2020.
 The Hospital met the eligibility criteria and was approved for advance payments, receiving approximately \$6,000,000 in 2020.
-Under the terms of the program, the Hospital may repay the funding at any time.
-Otherwise, repayment will begin one year from the date the advance payment was issued; beginning then and for the next 11 months, the advance payments will be recouped at a rate of 25% of any Medicare payments owed to the Hospital; beginning with month 12, the recoupment rate increases to 50% for advance payments outstanding, with a lump-sum due for any remaining balance at the conclusion of month 17.
-Subsequent to year end, the funds were recouped in full and are, therefore, included as a component of other current liabilities on the Consolidated Balance Sheet.
+Under the terms of the program, the Hospital was able to repay the funding at any time.
+During the year ended December 31, 2021.